GeertRoks/HardwareAnalyzer/doc/LOG.md

   - Figured some things out about the implicit and pattern rules of Makefiles and the use for them.

 April 17th - 20th:
-  - Still struggling with the makefile and the project structure I have.
+  - Still struggling with the Makefile and the project structure I have.
 I'm turning the Internet upside down in the hopes to find a good example or useful tips.
-It's hard to think of a way to put the object files in a different repository then the source files and keep the dependencies correct.
+It's hard to think of a way to put the object files in a different directory than the source files whilst keeping the dependencies correct.

 April 21st:
   - Because I struggled with the makefile all week, I decided to leave all the object files in the `src/` folder.
 This way it's still able to compile and keep its dependencies right.
 I will look later if I'm able to implement the `obj/` folder with correct dependencies, because it should be possible.